aminmgk/Data-Pipelines/README.md

-Simplified example focusing on building a data pipeline using Python and SQL:
+Example building a data pipeline using Python and SQL:

 **Project Structure 1:**
 ```